GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -l, --label=[]: Add custom labels to deployed objects.
 Set multiple times for multiple labels
       --loud=false: Show the build logs and output
   -n, --namespace='': Run deployments in the specified namespace
-      --output='': file to write rendered manifests to -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation
+      --no-labels=false: Do not add 'skaffold.dev/' labels to rendered objects --output='': file to write rendered manifests to -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation